mbeddr/mps-platform-docs/src/doc/docs/reference/issue_trackers.md

 ## MPS-extensions

-If you are unsure which languages are part of this platform, please consult [full extension list](https://jetbrains.github.io/MPS-extensions/extensions/all/) page.
+If you are unsure which languages are part of this platform, please consult the [full extension list](https://jetbrains.github.io/MPS-extensions/extensions/all/) page.

 - [open issues](https://github.com/JetBrains/MPS-extensions/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc)
 - [reference: search issues and pull requests | github.com](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests)